WheteThunger/SpawnModularCar/README.md

   - If the car's engine modules contained components that are of higher quality than are allowed by your `spawnmodularcar.engineparts.*` permissions, those will be added to your inventory if there is space, else dropped to the ground in front of you.
 - `mycar autocodelock` -- Toggle AutoCodeLock.
 While ON, spawning your car will automatically create a code lock and add it to the front-most cockpit module if it has one.
 - `mycar autokeylock` -- Toggle AutoKeyLock.
 While ON, spawning your car will automatically create a key lock and add a matching key to your inventory.
 Note: This only happens if the car has at least one cockpit module.
 - `mycar autofilltankers` -- Toggle AutoFillTankers.
-While ON, spawning your car, fixing it, or loading a preset will automatically fill any tanker modules to maximum capacity with fresh water, replacing any salt water already in them.
+While ON, spawning your car, fixing it, or loading a preset will automatically fill any tanker modules to allowed capacity (configurable) with fresh water, replacing any salt water already in them.
 - `mycar help` -- Print a list of available commands and their usage.
 Only shows commands allowed by your permissions.

 ### Preset-related commands